viaacode/ftp-watchfolder/README.md

     sudo apt-get install python-pyinotify
 ```

-The used library is also included in the branchm you can manually install this with:
+The used library is also included in the branch you can manually install this with:

 ```